datacamp-content/courses-introduction-to-shell/chapter2.md

 Even better, `history` will print a list of commands you have run recently.
-Each one is preceded by a serial number to make it easy to re-run particular commands: just type `!55` to re-run the 55th command in your history.
+Each one is preceded by a serial number to make it easy to re-run particular commands: just type `!55` to re-run the 55th command in your history (if you have that many).
 You can also re-run a command by typing an exclamation mark followed by the command's name, such as `!head` or `!cut`, which will re-run the most recent use of that command.